End of August 2021. AKA “I’m supposed to be in Japan getting ready for my new semester, thanks a lot COVID-19.”

 Volunteering week 2!
 As I mentioned in last week’s post, there were far more people signing up this week, after the event was advertised to some other student group, I went down on Monday, where there was only one other volunteer in the afternoon, but it was fairly boring.
 She was from Kenya, and we chatted a little bit, but she had trouble hearing or understanding my accent or something and we soon drifted apart to our own tables and I finished all my work and then nodded off a bit because there were only two or three International students that afternoon.
 I did send her and the two girls that were there in the morning a job offer for a casual, part-time student that I had seen that morning though.
 Hopefully one of them gets it.

-I was off volunteering duties for the rest of the week, and used that time to catch up on work (and anime), which had gotten very busy in the meantime.
+I was off volunteering duties for the rest of the week, and used that time to catch up on work, which had gotten very busy in the meantime.

 Our busiest time of the year starts in a week or two when school reopens, so things have been ramping up the past week as well as everyone rushes to get their last minute lesson plans done.
 Because people still had some time off this week, I was quite burnt out by the end of the week and the boss told me I was on a collision course for a sick/mental health day, and suggested I voluntarily take Friday off to recharge to avoid that happening during our crunch time.
 I did so.

 And then I sit and wait while the cogs turn, before requesting the accounts to be deleted again after they’re done.
 All because they refuse to implement the solution that I had suggested two years ago, to rename accounts that are going to expire so that people can clearly see an indication when they access files owned by the account in question.
-And all because our team is treated like a bunch of secretaries, and used to coordinate work with other teams because of our boss’s attitude.
 It is very satisfying when we can restore an account and save someone a whole ton of work.
 But it’s very dejecting when we can’t because they contact us too late, and it’s exhausting to process one of them, never mind four or five at once.

-Anyway, I got sick of it all, made a spreadsheet to track everything, and took a Friday off.
+Anyway, I got sick of it all, made a spreadsheet to track everything, and took Friday off.
+But before that, here’s a gallery of pictures I took while I was at the largely empty office on Tuesday.

 The itching has largely just about subsided (except on my feet), fueled by the realization last week that it’s (probably) a sensitive skin thing and reacting accordingly now that I’m not jumping at every little sensation and wondering if it’s an allergic reaction or an insect bite.
 It’s still a bit off, and it’s especially acute during a shower with the jets of water on my arms and legs, but scratching by and large no longer creates wounds (except on my feet), although there are a couple leftover ones that will take a few more days to heal.
 It is slightly worse at night still because I can’t control myself as well when half-asleep, but it hasn’t really caused any major new wounds.
 The quality and quantity of my recalled dreams has returned to normal as well.
 Well, “normal”.